What is E-A-T in SEO?

 So, let’s begin!

 E-A-T stands for Expertise, Trustworthiness, and Authoritativeness.
 It is the crux of a very important portion of Google’s Quality Raters Guidelines.
 Initially leaked around July 2014, Google ended up officially releasing them and has slightly updated them a few times since.
 These guidelines are a gift straight from the horse’s mouth to the digital world, so to speak.
 They basically give a rare and much sought-after glimpse into the methodology of Google assessing content and authors.
-The following is our in-depth analysis of the guidelines and tips for you to improve your content for your SEO and digital marketing.
+The following is our in-depth analysis of the guidelines and tips for you to improve your content for your SEO and digital marketing agency effort.

 Now called the “Medic” update due to its impact on sites in the medical sector, Google confirmed an umbrella core algorithm update on August 1, 2018 that seemed to be largely geared towards content.
 The update reflected Google’s goal of serving up more credible, relevant, and valuable content in its search results.
 Sites across various industries saw massive drops in rankings and subsequent traffic, sending webmasters into a panic.